RestoredCDC/CDC_zim_mirror/README.md

 This will serve the page at port 9090.
 Since we don't yet have a firewall setup, the website should be accessible at `http://server ip address:9090/`

+At this stage, if you close your ssh session, since the process is tied to the session the server will terminate.
+If you want the server to keep running after you terminate the ssh session, run it like the following:

+`nohup python ./serve.py > /dev/null 2>&1 &`

+(`> /dev/null 2>&1 &` part means we are ignoring all console output, sending them to the blackhole that is `/dev/null` - when you want to store them in a file, change the `/dev/null/` path.)

+When you login later, if you want to stop the server you can use `sudo pkill -f serve.py` in a pinch.

 Next we need setup things in a way that is robust for serving to the world.

 #### Configuring server settings